Part party, part call to action: A look at pot holiday 4/20 - KESQ

 Pot shops are offering discounts, and several music festivals are planned through the weekend, including one at the Smokey River Entertainment District in Missouri, which launched recreational sales in February.

-Lagunitas Brewing in Petaluma, California, releases its “Waldos’ Special Ale” every year on 4/20 in honor of the term’s coiners. ___ THE POLITICS
+Lagunitas Brewing in Petaluma, California, releases its “Waldos’ Special Ale” every year on April 20 in honor of the term’s coiners.

 There has been a proliferation of legal marijuana measures since Washington and Colorado in 2012 became the first states to legalize the recreational use of cannabis by adults.
 Some 21 states have now approved it.
 Sales just began in Missouri, are expected to begin in July in Maryland and totaled $300 million in the first year of New Mexico’s program.